Today, you’re going to learn how to receive more in life and relationships.

 Many people confuse receiving with passivity.

-To be passive means “to be influences or acted upon without exerting influence or acting in return.”
+To be passive means “to be influenced or acted upon without exerting influence or acting in return.”
 In contrast, receptivity is a dynamic and energized state, where we are actively engaged and interested.

 2. Enabling Is Not Giving